Thrust and promenade

 Promenade

-In a promenade stagingWhen the audience can move around and follow the action during a performance. performance, the audience move to follow the performers around the space.
-Performances are often site-specificCreated to be performed in a specific location, eg a hotel or a car park. in interesting and unusual locations, even outdoors, rather than in purpose-built theatre spaces.
+In a performance, the audience move to follow the performers around the space.
+Performances are often in interesting and unusual locations, even outdoors, rather than in purpose-built theatre spaces.

 As the audience shares the space with the performers, performances can be unpredictable and as such, blocking can be particularly challenging.
 Audiences can tire when following performers, and there is an increased risk of slips, trips and falls.
 Theatre makers need to be aware of health and safety considerations when staging promenade performances, to prevent accidents.